 Politics and presidents play a minor role in my economic thinking.
-Readers may have noticed that in the last 3 years I rarely wrote anything on President Obama.
+Readers may have noticed that in the last 3 years, I rarely wrote anything on President Obama.
 I stick to economics.
-Demographics, and inflation are more powerful informers of the economy than the Fed or any sitting president.
+Demographics and inflation are more powerful informers of the economy than the Fed or any sitting president.
 Maybe that notion will give some solace to those who are disappointed with the current election results.

-A lot of my left leaning friends asked if I am bearish now on the US economy, this day after the election.
+A lot of my left-leaning friends asked if I am bearish now on the US economy, this day after the election.
 Nothing has changed in my thinking except I think we might finally get a major infrastructure bill and we probably won’t raise taxes to pay for it.
-So, domestic investment could be better in the next 2 years.
+So, the domestic investment could be better in the next 2 years.
 As we can see below, domestic investment has been light recently.

-And we can see from that data below that public construction spending has been light compared to residential and non residential construction spending.
+And we can see from that data below that public construction spending has been light compared to residential and non-residential construction spending.

 From Calculated Risk:

-With regards to the effect of the change in the political regime on regulations, I don’t feel that I can make any meaningful predictions, other than I would imagine the banks are going to benefit on anything that President Trump can accomplish.
+With regards to the effect of the change in the political regime on regulations, I don’t feel that I can make any meaningful predictions, other than I would imagine the banks are going to benefit from anything that President Trump can accomplish.

 Granted, this election was ugly.
-What I saw on social media during this election, not just from the pathetic cowardly trolls who hide behind fake names, but from non-affiliated people, was disgusting.
+What I saw on social media during this election, not just from the pathetic, cowardly trolls who hide behind fake names, but from non-affiliated people, was disgusting.

 We can’t, as adults, treat other people this way.
 I can always forgive young people for their lack of integrity as they’re learning to become adults.
-However, both the left and right resorted to crass verbal abuse during this election and we have to be better than that and set a better example for our children.
+However, both the left and right resorted to crass verbal abuse during this election, and we have to be better than that and set a better example for our children.